 As stated earlier, the Net is a supplement to your existing marketing mix.
 By providing a current home page, much information could supplement your advertisements in magazines, publicity, or what your sales people are currently promoting.
 Once you have a Web page, then you should advertise its address in all other promotions.
-Figure 1 illustrates an advertisement with a home page listed.
 If your marketing message is high quality red oak lumber delivered within 10 working days, then this message could be promoted in each medium.
 The interactively of your home page will allow quick response to your customers.
 It is called the information super highway mainly because most people are currently using it to find information to become better consumers.
-The Internet will help you keep in contact with customers and build recognition for your company to noncustomers.
+The Internet will help you keep in contact with customers and build recognition for your company to non-customers.
 A Web page best resembles the Yellow pages or classified advertisements in magazines where customers seek out the advertiser.
 They must know where to look, so you will have to tell them your address.